This article was last updated on June 11, 2020.

 Be familiar with the area you are traveling.

 Check the CDC traveler’s website External Site for destination-specific guidance, recommended vaccines, and health notices.
 And, be aware of your destination’s tap water situation.
+You can also reference health profiles for destinations all around the world External Site, provided by GeoBlue®.
+You don't need to purchase a travel health insurance plan through GeoBlue to use the online tool.

 Don’t skimp on sleep when you’re away.